 Most people in leadership roles work off a personal development plan template of some sort.
 Plans are linear and “left brain” in their function.
 Left brain thinking is analytical and verbal.
 By adding a vivid description of how your year has gone as if it has already happened, you access the “right brain.”
 Right brain thinking is intuitive and uses pictures.
 The power comes from using both approaches in planning your year.
 You enhance your chances that your preferred future will become reality.

 Here are the basic steps to create your personal development plan:

-1. Date the letter December 31, 2018.
+1. Date the letter 1 year from today.
 Create a vivid description of your career and life at that point in time – where you are, how you arrived there, and why you chose your particular path.
 Include details as much as possible – more details mean a greater likelihood of success.
 In other words, write the letter one year into the future as if it has already happened.

 2. Describe your long-term vision and how your one-year letter advances it.
 Vision answers the question, “If my highest wishes for myself and others were realized in the next 3-5 years, what would I see?”
 What progress have you made toward your long term vision this year?

 3. Also talk about how you’ve grown as a leader.
 Include a section on your personal growth and development and your plan to achieve those goals.
 What are some of the activities you are engaging in?
 Who is assisting you?

 4. Include how you are feeling physically, emotionally, mentally and spiritually.
 It’s also helpful to write a personal section on the relationships that are important to you.